van001/lesscode-fp/README.md

 ```

 ### Applicative ###
-Applicative is also about functions with side-effects, but the name doesn't originate form Category therory, instead it was coined to solve something
-between functor and monad.
-When you have to write a function with side-effects that accept more than one paramter you use applicative functor.
-Normal functor composition only works with functions with single parameter.
-Also applicative allows for the concurrent execution of functions with side-effects
-without any dependecies.
+While monadic composition execute functions (with side-effects) sequentially, applicatives execute them concurrently.
+Also, applicatives allow you to compose functions with more than one paramater using monadic lifting M[Airity] - M2, M3, M4 functions.

 Lesscode implements applicative using **$A(...)** and accept List as a parameter.
 Functions is appplicative composition should accept the same number of parameters.
+A monadic function can
 The result is again a List.
 So technically, an applicative is a functor ;-).

 ```